mitralabs/coco/base/transcription/whisper_cpp/README.md

 ## Notes

+- This implementation uses Whisper.cpp, which provides better performance compared to the Python implementation.
-- The Whisper model used is the "tiny" version.
-You can change this in `app/main.py` to other sizes like "small", "medium", or "large" depending on your needs and available resources.
+- The base model is used by default.
+You can change this in the Dockerfile to other sizes like "small", "medium", or "large".

-- Ensure that the audio file is in a format supported by Whisper (e.g., WAV).
+- Ensure that the audio file is in a format supported by Whisper (e.g. WAV).

-## ToDo
-- [ ] Deploy and run other models like whisper-large-v3, whisper.cpp to compare the results
-- [ ] Implement a routing system that chooses the best model based on the audio file size, quality, language, etc.